 Why Do We Clean Our Guns?

-OK, this is a loaded question.
 We all know why we clean guns.
-We preserve their ability to flawlessly function by keeping them cleaned and oiled properly.
-I can see why the military conducts gun malfunction tests, since their weapons see hard use and have to function under many different kinds of conditions.
-But – we are not the military.
-Being a Boy Scout as I was doesn’t count.
-I do regret having not served in the military and it’s a little late to fix that, so I highly respect all who are serving or who have served.
-You most probably all know how to clean a gun.
+We preserve their ability to function flawlessly by keeping them cleaned and oiled properly.
+I can see why the military conducts gun malfunction tests since their weapons are hard to use and function under many conditions.

 Types Of Cleaning